-How Climate Change Maybe Shaping Our Relationship Choices
+How Climate Change May Be Shaping Our Relationship Choices

 Our relationships don’t exist in silos.
 We go on dates, hook up, break up, find others, have children, get married, all while heatwaves and floods sweep every corner; love is never absent.
 Our romantic choices are constantly compelled to respond to the world – one that’s ecologically battered and broken.

-For starters, the climate crisis “plays a really big role in what you think your future is going to look like,” said Linda, a team coordinator at Extinction Rebellion who met their partner James through the movement.
+For starters, the climate crisis “plays a really big role in what you think your future is going to look like,” said Linda, a team coordinator at Extinction Rebellion.
+Linda met their partner James through the climate mitigation movement.
 “Mentally I’m preparing for societal collapse, so it’s just important to have somebody who gets that.”

-Girish Kumar recalls a rather disappointing date.
+In another instance, Girish Varma recalls a rather disappointing date.
 The conversation veered to the evils of overfishing and its contribution to the climate crisis. “[They] said that the ocean is an infinite source of supplies and all the over-fishing stuff isn’t real.
 That very instant, I lost most of my affinity towards that person.”
 For many like Girish, such ignorance and apathy can prove to be a dealbreaker.
 “I wouldn’t want my partner to be someone who says climate change isn’t real.”

-The environmental crisis also strains daily relationships in ways we are slowly beginning to realize.
+The environmental crisis strains daily relationships in ways we are slowly beginning to realize.
 Psychologically, eco-anxiety – which is associated with feelings of anxiety, trauma, and anger in people – has a massive impact on one’s daily life and is thus inevitably bound to affect love and desire.
 Would someone opt for a sustainable brand over the mass-produced ways of fast fashion?
 Would they insincerely wax eloquent about the menace of air pollution, while proceeding to commute everywhere in their luxury cars?
 If the stars align and people get married, what are their views on having children and adopting instead?
 Growing evidence, statistically and anecdotally, shows that people under the age of 45 are the first cadre to actively think about not having children in order to preserve their future.

 But how do people perceive eco-conscious behaviors from a mating lens?
 Would someone who valued sustainability be more favorably looked upon by a prospective dating partner?
 Daniel Farrelly, a professor of psychology at the University of Worcester, and Manpal Singh Bhogal, a professor of psychology at the University of Wolverhampton sought to answer exactly this.
 In 2021, they conducted two experiments among heterosexual people, each designed to understand how ecologically sustainable values changed a person’s desirability.
 Published in Personality and Individual Differences, these findings, in a very theoretical sense, identified eco-mindedness as a tangible factor in mate choice.